Lucew/changepoynt/README.md

 from changepoynt.algorithms.esst import ESST  # import the scoring algorithm from changepoynt.visualization.score_plotting import plot_data_and_score  # import a visualization function

-# create a signal that goes from steady to exponential decline into a sine curve
+# simulate a signal that goes from exponential decline into a sine wave
+# the signals is only for demonstration purposes and can be replaced by your signal
+steady_before = np.ones(200)
 exp_signal = np.exp(-np.linspace(0, 5, 200))
 steady_after = np.exp(-5)*np.ones(150)
-steady_before = np.ones(200)
 sine_after = 0.2*np.sin(np.linspace(0, 3*np.pi*10, 300))

-# make the signal by concatenating the different parts and adding some noise
 signal = np.concatenate((steady_before, exp_signal, steady_after, sine_after))
-signal += 0.01*np.random.randn(signal.shape[0])
+signal += 0.01*np.random.randn(signal.shape[0])  # add some minor noise

 # This part is all you need to do to score a signal with our package
 # create the scorer and compute the change score
 detector = ESST(30)
 detection = detector.transform(signal)

-# make the plot
+# make the plot using the built-in function of the package
 plot_data_and_score(signal, detection)
 plt.show()